What Is Ransomware?

 Ransomware is a form of computer malware used to make data, software, and IT assets unavailable to users.
 It uses encryption of data to hold systems hostage with an associated ransom demand, often in Bitcoin (a virtual currency that is difficult to trace).
 This encryption is used to extort money from users, with the hacker promising to give the victims access to their data if the ransom is paid.

-WannaCry, a ransomware affecting Windows-based operating systems (OS), was released on May 12, 2017, and quickly spread through numerous countries, infecting thousands of computer systems.
-Propagating mainly through e-mail using attachments and malicious links, it has caused significant disruption to IT systems worldwide.
+For example, WannaCry, ransomware affecting Windows-based operating systems (OS), was released on May 12, 2017, and quickly spread through numerous countries, infecting thousands of computer systems.
+Propagating mainly through e-mail using attachments and malicious links, it caused significant disruption to IT systems worldwide.
 Several hospitals in the United Kingdom and Indonesia experienced severe disruptions to hospital operations, resulting in cancellation of appointments, postponing of elective surgeries, and diversion of emergency vehicles.
 Unfortunately, any data that was not appropriately backed up has likely been lost in systems infected with WannaCry, which is characteristic for such ransomware attacks.
 Similarly, on June 27, 2017, a ransomware called Petya started affecting Windows-based systems globally, exhibiting many similarities to WannaCry.
 Petya reportedly has infected numerous organizations, including some hospitals in the United States.

-Some medical device systems may also have been affected by this attack, and a threat to patient care may exist.
-While your facility's IT department is likely tackling the WannaCry threat with the currently available Microsoft security patches, some Windows-based medical device systems will remain susceptible to ransomware attacks like WannaCry because either:
+Some medical device systems may be at risk for these types of ransomware attacks, and a threat to patient care may exist.
+While your facility's IT department is likely tackling the ransomware threats with the currently available Microsoft security patches, some Windows-based medical device systems will remain susceptible to ransomware attacks like WannaCry and Petya because either:

 - They are based on an older version of the Windows OS (for example, Windows XP) and can't be upgraded, or

 - They have not been validated for clinical use with the latest security patches.